JunoNgx/crisp-game-lib-tutorial/README.md

 ![Destroying enemies](images/step_051.gif)

-Here, the `boolean` variable `isCollidingWithFBullets` is used as a shorthand to check whether a sprite character of type `b` is colliding with any of the yellow rectangles (which are representing a friendly bullet).
-This initialisation also causes the `char` `b` to be drawn onscreen, even when it's not explicitly used for drawing purpose.

-`isCollidingWithFBullets` is then used to check whether there should be a small particle explosion at the location of the `Enemy` object and whether this `Enemy` object should be removed from the container.
+Here, the `boolean` variable `isCollidingWithFBullets` is used as a shorthand referral to check whether a sprite character of type `b` is colliding with any of the yellow rectangles (which are representing a friendly bullet).
+This initialisation also causes the `char` `b` to be drawn onscreen, even when it's not explicitly used for such purpose. `isCollidingWithFBullets` is then used to check whether there should be a small *particle* explosion at the location of the `Enemy` object, and whether this `Enemy` object should be removed from the container.

 ### Step 052: Two-way interaction